In the last ten years Ratnauli Gultom, a daughter of the King of Silimalombu started to built an Ecovillage. Her Vision is:

 Since we have an organic plantation that provides a large variety of food, we eat tasty and healthy meals (Western and Indonesian/Batak).
 We cook together, learning about traditional local methods and ingredients.

-We would like to engage you in the farm’s daily life (dependant on the duration of your stay, the season, the garden and other factors):
+We would like to engage you in the farm’s daily life (dependent on the duration of your stay, the season, the garden and other factors):

 - production of mango wine, vinegar and jam, (some produce is growing year-round; some is harvested 1-2x/year around January and July)